 This Guide is intended for anyone who needs to operate, configure, and troubleshoot the Conext XW+ Inverter/Charger.
 Certain configuration tasks should only be performed by qualified personnel in consultation with your local utility and/or an authorized dealer.
 Electrical equipment should be installed, operated, serviced, and maintained only by qualified personnel.
+Keep unqualified personnel away from batteries.
 Servicing of batteries must only be performed or supervised by qualified personnel with knowledge of batteries and their required precautions.
 Qualified personnel have training, knowledge, and experience in: